Youth Development Specialist

 • Experience in training design and implementation.

-• Two (2) years of experience working in transitioning or developing international countries, or with underserved multicultural communities in the United States.
+• 2 years of experience working in transitioning or developing international countries, or with underserved multicultural communities in the United States.

 • Willingness to approach the position through the Peace Corps’ philosophy on development.